felipec/sharness/API.md

     Public: Root directory containing tests.
 Tests can override this variable, e.g. for testing Sharness itself.

+### SHARNESS_TEST_SRCDIR

+    Public: Source directory of test code and sharness library.
+     This directory may be different from the directory in which tests are being run.

 ### SHARNESS_BUILD_DIRECTORY

     Public: Build directory that will be added to PATH.
 By default, it is set to